Childhood rashes

 Print this page

 Meningitis is a serious disease that needs immediate medical attention.
 It causes children to become very sick very quickly.
 A meningitis rash starts out looking like small pin pricks, later developing into red or purple bruise-like blotches.
-Tip: If you press the side of a clear glass against skin a meningitis rash doesn’t fade.

 Call 111 if you think your child has meningitis.

-If your child is very young, has a high temperature or isn’t eating and drinking, take them to see your family doctor (GP).
-Some rashes, such as cellulitis and impetigo, are caused by a bacterial infection and need to be treated with antibiotics.
+Some rashes (eg, cellulitis and impetigo) are caused by a bacterial infection and need to be treated with antibiotics.

-It's also best to see your GP if your child’s rash hasn’t disappeared within a few days, or if you think it’s getting worse.
+It's also best to see your GP or nurse practitioner if your child’s rash hasn’t disappeared within a few days, or if you think it’s getting worse.
 If your medical centre is closed, you can phone the government’s free 24/7 health advice line, Healthline, on 0800 611 116 for advice from a registered nurse.

 If your child is eating and drinking, and generally seems okay, often the best treatment is to be at home.
 Make sure they drink lots of fluids and get plenty of rest.